 customers.
 New utility customers are required to come to the Utility office

 (201 East Nash Street) to establish an account.
 You will be asked to provide

 proper identification and to pay the necessary deposits.
 Residential service

-a deposit of twice the estimated average bill for service.
-Contact the
+accounts require a deposit of twice the estimated average bill for service.

 Request for water service